Michigan Probate and Estate Administration

 The Michigan probate law firm of Mall Malisow & Cooney maintains a significant presence in reputable listings such as Super Lawyers and Best Lawyers in America.
 Moreover, our law firm is comprised of two attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.

-Our Michigan probate lawyers use their extensive training and expertise to provide the highest level of legal and mediation services to you and your family.
+Our Michigan probate attorneys use their extensive training and expertise to provide the highest level of legal and mediation services to you and your family.
 Our goal is to always serve the best interests of our clients, helping them through the process of estate administration and settling any disputes quickly and amicably.